asteroid-lang/asteroid/README.md

     let names = []. -- no more names to process else do
-    -- pattern match the first three names
-    -- match 'names' with the rest of the names list let [m1 | m2 | m3 | names] = names.
+    -- pattern match the first three names let [m1 | m2 | m3 | names] = names.
-    -- make a team of the pattern-matched names
-    -- and append that team to teams let teams = teams + [[m1,m2,m3]].
+    let teams = teams + [[m1,m2,m3]].
   end if
 until names is [].

 -- print teams
--- index teams and then print the team member names out -- in a nice formatted way for (i,team) in zip(1 to length(teams),teams) do let team_str = "". repeat do
+for (i,team) in zip(1 to length(teams),teams) do
+  let team_str = "".
+  repeat do